matter-labs/hardhat-zksync/packages/hardhat-zksync-upgradable/README.md

 `yarn hardhat upgrade-zksync:beacon --contract-name <contract name or FQN> --beacon-address <beacon address> [--deployment-type <deployment type>] [--no-compile]`

 When executed, this command upgrade beacon implementation.

+The optional parameters for the described tasks are:\
-Optionally, the `--no-compile` parameter allows the task to skip the compilation process.
+  - `--no-compile` - allows the task to skip the compilation process
-Optional parameter `--deployment-type` that relates to the ContractDeployer system contract function to be called.
-Defaults to deploying regular smart contracts as implementation with a value `create`.
+  - `--deployment-type` - allows users to specify which deployer smart contract function will be called.
+Permissible values for this parameter include `create`, `create2`, `createAccount`, and `create2Account`.
+If this parameter is omitted, the default value assumed will be `create`.

-The account used for deploy and upgrade will be the one specified by the `deployerAccount` configuration within the `hardhat.config.ts` file.
+The account used for deployment will be the one specified by the `deployerAccount` configuration within the `hardhat.config.ts` file.
 If no such configuration is present, the account with index `0` will be used.

 ## 📝 Documentation